KVishnuVardhanR/M3T/README.md

 > import torch.nn.functional as F

 # 3D CNN block in M3T:
-The authors mentioned that the shape of the output must match the shape of the input,
+The authors mentioned that the shape of the output must match the shape of the input, the length, width and height of the output should be same as input

 where I ∈ R^L×W×H , D3d : R^LxWxH -> R^C3xLxWxH